 Vanderbilt surgeons are expanding options for lung transplant patients and building on their groundbreaking successes with ex vivo lung perfusion (EVLP).

-This summer, Matthew Bacchetta, M.D., associate professor of thoracic surgery at Vanderbilt University Medical Center, performed the first successful lung transplant using EVLP.
-Now, Bacchetta is a principal investigator on a new trial designed to increase the number of lungs eligible for the procedure.
-“We’re trying to find ways to improve the durability and range of interventional capabilities of organ support systems,” said Bacchetta.
+In 2019, Matthew Bacchetta, M.D., an associate professor of thoracic surgery at Vanderbilt University Medical Center, performed the first successful lung transplant using EVLP.
+Now, Bacchetta is a principal investigator on a trial designed to increase the number of lungs eligible for the procedure.
+“We’re trying to find ways to improve the durability and range of interventional capabilities of organ support systems,” he said.

 “We’re trying to find ways to improve the durability and range of interventional capabilities of organ support systems.”

 Extending the Transplant Window